malavolti/ansible-openstack/README.md

 ## Simple flow to Instance new virtual Machine

-1. Be sure that the OpenStack Client is installed and works when you'll run this Playbook (localhost)
+1. Be sure that the OpenStack Client is installed and works when you'll run this Playbook (on localhost in our case)

 2. Become ROOT:
    * ```sudo su -```